CodeforNepal/wild-watch/README.md

 export default App;
 ```

-# IoT Alarm System
+# IoT Alert System

-Wildwatch's IoT Alarm System component integrates various hardware devices to provide timely alerts based on animal detection.
-This documentation details the setup and functionality of the IoT components, including the LCD display and buzzer, specifically for the ESP32 platform.

-## Overview

-Wildwatch's IoT Alarm System, implemented on the ESP32 platform, is designed to enhance wildlife monitoring efforts by providing real-time alerts when animals are detected.
+The alarm system, implemented on the ESP32 platform, is designed to enhance wildlife monitoring efforts by providing real-time alerts when animals are detected.
 The system utilizes two main hardware components: an LCD display for visual alerts and a buzzer for audible alerts.
-These components are integrated into the system to ensure timely notifications to users.
+Below documents details about the setup and functionality of the IoT components, including the LCD display and buzzer, specifically for the ESP32 platform.

 ## Hardware Components